felipe-mig/Star_Wars_web_app_PHP/README.md

 ##### 🔴Siths
 ##### 👽Alien Races

-The UX/UI is designed for the users to always know where everything is##### The layout is simple to navigate and users can locate information very easily.
+The UX/UI is designed for the users to always know where everything is at any time.
+The layout is simple to navigate and users can locate information very easily.

 📱The web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.